 Basic Specs:

-The Dutchman Aerolite 174E hybrid travel trailer is all-in with a premium design with a thoughtful floorplan and amenities that make camping trips both efficient and comfortable.
+The Dutchman Aerolite 174E hybrid travel trailer is all-in with a premium design, a thoughtful floor plan, and amenities that make camping trips both efficient and comfortable.

 Enjoy a separate tub/shower in the bathroom, a compact but fully functional kitchen, a roomy booth dinette, two fold-out queen-bed bays, an entertainment center, and a sleeper sofa.
 The trailer provides everything you need to wash up, eat, work, play, and relax during any RV trip.